Writing

 Novels

 I don't write a lot of novels (mainly because they are much, much longer than picture books).
-To be completely honest, I've written one novel.
-Well, that's not 100% true—I'm currently writing one novel.
-I'm on draft 1.5.
+I'm currently on draft...5(?) of a middle grade novel.
 It's a process.

 Some of the talented folks who have helped guide this book along are Laurel Snyder (again), Phyllis Root (again), Gary Schmidt, and most recently, Peter Geye.